 The vast majority of cases are sporadic, although a number of familial cases have been described 2.
-Patients are usually elderly, with the youngest reported case being 40 years of age 3.
+Patients are usually in the fifth to seventh decades of life5, with the youngest reported case being 40 years of age 3.

-Alien limb phenomenon is also frequently observed, and is believed to be due to supplementary motor area involvement 1-2,4.
+- Alien limb phenomenon (believed to be due to supplementary motor area involvement) 1,2,4.

 Unlike Parkinson disease, these symptoms are not ameliorated by levodopa 1.

 The characteristic histopathological findings are neuronal loss and numerous swollen achromatic neurons 1.
 Although these features are seen throughout the brain, certain regions are more severely affected.
 They include:

 MRI is the modality of choice for assessing corticobasal degeneration, although similar findings can, only to a certain degree, be seen on CT.

 - asymmetric cortical atrophy

 - T2 hyperintensity

 - subcortical white matter of affected gyri

 The pattern of atrophy in corticobasilar degeneration may be distinguishable from that of progressive supranuclear palsy.
 Patients with CBD tend to have atrophy in posteriolateral and medial frontal cortical regions, but relatively preserved brainstem anatomy5.